Estate Administration Frequently Asked Questions

 Q. If a deceased person has no probate assets, is there still a requirement to file estate tax returns?

 A. Yes.
 The IRS and some states impose an estate tax on ALL assets the deceased person owns or controls at the time of their death.
-If their entire estate exceeds the federal or state filing requirements, estate tax returns must be filed.
+If the entire estate exceeds the federal or state filing requirements, estate tax returns must be filed.

 Q. Do you offer services to establish estate accounts?

 A. Our experience shows that the administration of an estate proceeds more smoothly when there is an account opened for the estate in our Trust Department through which all estate deposits and disbursements flow.
-Where we provide custody only, the custody charge will be determined in accordance with our schedule for custody.
-Where we have investment responsibility for estate assets because one or more H&B lawyers are fiduciaries, then the firm’s standard schedule for fiduciary services should be applied to the assets for which investment responsibility is being undertaken.

 Q. What if Hemenway & Barnes has a conflict with the estate or beneficiaries?